Plain English Breakdown

 What This Bill Does

-- Adds the Controller General or their chosen person to those who must be consulted when making the Transition Report.
+- Adds the Controller General or their designee to the list of people who must be consulted when developing the Transition Report.

 Who It Names or Affects